wazuh/wazuh-documentation/source/_templates/cloud/pip_installation.rst

 ..
-Copyright (C) 2024 Wazuh, Inc.
+Copyright (C) 2015 Wazuh, Inc.

-The required modules can be installed with pip, the Python package manager.
-Most UNIX distributions have this tool available in their software repositories:
+You can install the required modules with Pip, the Python package manager.
+Most UNIX distributions have this tool available in their software repositories.

 .. tabs::